 But economists like to think about price gains by tracking how much they’ve increased or decreased from the prior-year period.
-In recessions, the year-over-year inflation rate tends to fall, reflecting disinflationary pressures as millions of Americans remain out of work and demand is subdued.
-In recovery periods, the inflation rate tends to pick up, reflecting higher demand and wage gains as individuals find employment again.
+In recessions, the year-over-year inflation rate tends to fall, reflecting disinflationary pressures as millions of consumers remain out of work and demand is subdued.
+In recovery periods, the inflation rate tends to pick up, reflecting higher demand and wages as individuals find employment again.

 Consequences of inflation

-Americans and policymakers wouldn’t be so fixated on inflation if it didn’t prove to have consequences — both for individual consumers and the broader economy.
+Consumers and policymakers wouldn’t be so fixated on inflation if it didn’t prove to have consequences — for both individual households and the broader economy.

 In a high-inflationary environment, there are few places to hide.
-Think about the money you have sitting in your wallet or in your bank account.
-In a high-inflationary environment, you wouldn’t be able to buy as much with it as you used to.
+Think about the money you have sitting in your wallet in your bank account.
+When prices soar, consumers wouldn’t be able to buy as much with it.
 Taking into consideration the fact that two-thirds of U.S. economic growth is consumption, that could threaten the vibrancy of growth.

-“If prices are rising faster than wages, which tends to occur in cases of high inflation, basically, that means people have less money to spend, less real purchasing power,” van Rijn says.
+“If prices are rising faster than wages, which tends to occur in cases of high inflation, basically, that means people have less money to spend, less real purchasing power,” the University of Wisconsin’s van Rijn says.
 “It’s almost like having a pay cut.”